Written by: Katrina Lubiano

 be proactive around the holidays

 Volunteering is an especially great way to give back to your community and gives you the opportunity to meet like-minded people and expand your network.
-It can be a non-profit or your niece’s school Christmas show; Just get involved.
+Volunteer at a local non-profit or your niece’s school Christmas show—just get involved!
 Time is always a much-appreciated gift.